HigherLevelDev/hldk/README.md

    - When generating db related code always try to minimise the number of db round trips - so use group by and in clauses where possible etc.
 </pre>

-## Contact

-If you have any questions then please email adam@higherleveldev.com or [join the Slack here](https://join.slack.com/t/higherleveldevgroup/shared_invite/zt-2qsik2mti-Y8y_VjO2GFvVqBI_H~JeEA).

 ## Implementing a Plugin

 The Higher Level Dev Kit supports custom plugins, allowing you to extend its functionality.
 Here's how to implement a plugin: